marlinarnz/eVCU/README.md

 # eVCU
-This project contains C++ code for an electric vehicle control unit (VCU) based on an Arduino.
+This project contains C++ code for an electric vehicle control unit (eVCU) based on an Arduino.
 It is intended to be compliant with German TÜV requirements.
+The advantage of this code against other project is the possibility to communicate with every possible ECU via CAN-bus.
+It is currently adjusted to the set of CAN messages from the AlphaElectrics APEV528 PMSM controller but can easily be extendet to other CAN signals.

 Next steps:
-* Unit testing (oh oh, no test-driven development here)
-* Dry testing in the CAN-bus network
+* Component testing on the working CAN-bus
 * Build the electric vehicle
 * Get admission
 * Drive

-Description follows.

 # Hardware
 The core modules of the eVCU are